Generative Models From and For Sampling-Based MPC: A Bootstrapped Approach For Adaptive Contact-Rich Manipulation: Bootstrapping Sampling-based MPC with Generative Flow-Matching Models

 \subsection{\textbf{GPC-CEM:} Bootstrapping SPC with Flow-Matching}

 Trained on a finite set of open-loop control sequences, the generative proposal distribution \( p_\theta(U \mid \bm{x}_\tau, \bm{h}_\tau) \) inherits the generalization limitations of behavior cloning and model-based RL.
-This sensitivity to distributional shifts, something we also observe in our experiments with GPC-Shoot, manifests as degraded sample quality from the proposal distribution in a small subset of states, particularly when the object enters regions underrepresented in the training data.
-In contrast, SPC adapts its sampling distribution online and is more robust in such situations, though it remains myopic and computationally expensive.
-To balance these trade-offs, we bootstrap SPC with a flow-matching generative model that approximates the dataset’s control distribution while preserving the adaptability of online sampling during execution.
+This sensitivity to distributional shifts is something we also observe in our experiments with GPC-Shoot, where it manifests as degraded sample quality within regions underrepresented in the training data.
+In contrast, SPC adapts its sampling distribution online and becomes more robust in unseen situations, but remains myopic and computationally expensive.
+To balance these limitations, we bootstrap SPC with a flow-matching generative model that learns the dataset control distribution while preserving the adaptability of online sampling.
 We summarize our approach in Algorithm~\ref{alg:cem_flow}.
 At each control step, the algorithm begins by estimating the current state and shifting the current mean of the CEM sampling distribution forward in time.
 The key idea in GPC-CEM is to augment Gaussian CEM sampling with proposals from the generative model \( p_\theta \) trained offline on control sequences that led to task success.
-Proposals yieling low-cost rollouts are used to update the CEM distribution \( \pi_\phi(U) \), with the mean set to the time-shifted best candidate, and the variance is computed from the elite set, thereby adapting it toward higher-quality actions.
-Unlike standard CEM, the executed control is not derived from the elite mean, which assumes unimodality, but instead taken from the best-performing candidate, allowing GPC-CEM to better exploit multimodal proposals from the generative model.
-This hybrid approach efficiently guides exploration while maintaining the adaptability of online optimization.
+The $N_{elite}$ proposals with the lowest-cost rollouts are used to update the CEM distribution's \( \pi_\phi(U) \) mean (the time-shifted lowest-cost proposal) and variance.
+Unlike standard CEM, the executed control is the best-performing candidate instead of the mean of the $N_{elite}$ proposals.
+This allows GPC-CEM to better exploit multimodal proposals from the generative model rather than collapsing them to a single modality, efficiently guiding exploration while maintaining the adaptability of online optimization.